IkarosKappler/ikrs.http/README.md

 Changes
 =======

+[2013-02-27]
+  - EOI bug in ikrs.httpd.ReadLimitInputStream solved [reaching the virtual end did not necesarily cause -1 but 0 (zero) to be returned which caused an infinite loop in the RangedRessource's inputstream read procedures].
+  - Implemented the ikrs.httpd.resource.ResourceDelegation and
+    RangedResource class.
+  - Implemented download recovery (from a specified byte position): the server now recognizes the 'Content-Range' header; some new classes were added and still need some testing, but the ikrs.httpd.resource.RangedResource seems to work fine so far.

 [2013-02-25]
   - Bug fixed in the ProcessableResource class: the open(boolean) method blocked on the system process's internal output buffer overflow.